cloudify-cosmo/docs.getcloudify.org/content/cli/_index.md

 * `-v, --verbose` - Show verbose output.
 You can supply this up to three times (i.e. -vvv)
 * `--json` - Force JSON output
+* `--manager TEXT` - Connect to a specific manager by IP or host
+* `-t, --tenant-name TEXT` - The name of the tenant of the deployment.
+If not specified, the current tenant will be used
+* `-o, --pagination-offset INTEGER` - The number of resources to skip;
+                            e.g. `--pagination-offset=1` skips the first
+                            resource
+* `-s, --pagination-size INTEGER` - The max number of results to retrieve per page